-For his refusal to join the Army, Muhammad Ali was stripped of his heavyweight title.
-Here he speaks before the Illinois Boxing Commission and states that he will not apologize for making so-called "unpatriotic remarks."
+For his refusal to join the U.S. Army during the Vietnam War, Muhammad Ali was stripped of his heavyweight title.
+Here, he speaks before the Illinois Boxing Commission and states that he will not apologize for making so-called "unpatriotic remarks."

 February 1966.
 Chicago, Illinois.Bettmann/Getty Images